[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 5 benefits of a code of ethics

 #1.
-Sets the right culture
+Sets the right culture to promote ethical behavior

 The most important benefit of a code of ethics is that it can foster an environment of trust, ethical behavior, integrity, and excellence.
 When everyone, from the c-suite to the people at the very bottom, plays by the same rules and behaves in a certain way toward one another, productivity tends to grow as conflicts and confusions disappear from the workplace.